 Campobello Island, New Brunswick, Canada

-Following the film, Sarah and others will discuss causes and practical ways to reduce ocean plastic pollution.
+Following the film, Sarah and others discussed causes and practical ways to reduce ocean plastic pollution.